Ale-JRD/Trads/content/post/index-T1.md

 In fact,

-「H- Here they come again—!」
+“H- Here they come again—!”

 One of the soldiers shouted.